-These delightful fritters are essentially provincial apple doughnuts from Italy's German border.
+These fritters, a version of those served at Schoneck, are essentially Sudtirol-style apple doughnuts from Italy's German border.

 For the Cranberry Compote